 The above mentioned symptoms can occur in both children and adults alike.
 Stay vigilant in case of kids or young children as situation can worsen quickly if left unattended.

-Some other symptoms that might need immediate medical attention in case of kids include:
+Some other symptoms of Runny nose that might need immediate medical attention in case of kids include:

 • Fever in a child below 2 months of age